NREL/torc/docs/explanation/configuration.rst

 Advanced Configuration Options
 ------------------------------
 You can specify these options in the ``config`` section of the workflow specification.
-They are also available in the ``WorkflowBuilder`` Python and Julia client libraries.

 ``compute_node_wait_for_new_jobs_seconds`` (int): Inform all compute nodes to wait for new jobs for this time period before exiting.
 Does not apply if the workflow is complete.
 Defaults to 0.